ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Having reconciled with the father and achieved personal enlightenment, the hero's psychological forces are again balanced.
 His new found knowledge, or boon, also has potential to benefit society.

 In the Christ story, Jesus surrenders himself to the Romans, setting in motion his ultimate fate of crucifixion.
-In The Lord of the Rings, all of the hobbits gain wisdom and experience during their journey which allows them to easily set things right in the Shire on their return.
+In The Lord of the Rings, all of the hobbits gain wisdom and experience during their odyssey which allows them to easily set things right in the Shire on their return.
 By calling upon his heritage as the Heir of Isildur to take command of the Army of the Dead, Aragorn is now more in tune with his true nature and purpose as rightful heir to the throne of Gondor than ever before.
 In The Silence of the Lambs Starling graduates into an agent, her psychological forces balanced despite Lecter's escape.

 Return